Reglan Tardive Dyskinesia Prognosis: Is Tardive Dyskinesia from Reglan Permanent?

 Is tardive dyskinesia from Reglan permanent?

-What is the risk of developing tardive dyskinesia from Reglan?
+What are the risk factors for developing tardive dyskinesia from Reglan?

 Does submitting information create an attorney-client relationship?